gitter-badger/OpenProfile/README.md

 ### Command-line

-To see a list of commands that can be used in the OpenProfile command-line, visit [this](https://github.com/deavmi/OpenProfile/wiki/Commands) wiki page.
+To see a list of commands that can be used in the OpenProfile command-line and also their descriptions, visit [this](https://github.com/deavmi/OpenProfile/wiki/Commands) wiki page.

 ### Different builds of OpenProfile: